CreMoProduction/mevis/README.md

 1. Download `mevis.zip` and unzip it.
 2. Enter user's settings in `config.yml` following included tips in config file.
 3. Launch `mevis.bat` file
-4. If needed you can customize ggplot function in `hostscript.R` file -Code to edit is inside the following commetns code:
+4. If it is needed you can customize ggplot function in `hostscript.R` file -Code to edit is inside the following commetns code:
 	```
 	#=====================EDIT HERE==================